GP3DS/Voron-Mods/Silicone_brush_holder/README.md

 ## Silicone Brush Mount

+The brush I use is a Bambulab A1

 You can print a Silicone_brush_holder_1mm_spacer.stl to the height you want by enlarging in Z axis.

 By doing this, you may have to change the BHC m3x6 screws for longer ones